CVE-2026-29089: CWE-426: Untrusted Search Path in timescale timescaledb

 Technical Analysis

-CVE-2026-29089 is a vulnerability in TimescaleDB, a PostgreSQL extension designed for high-performance time-series data analytics.
-The flaw arises from the way PostgreSQL resolves unqualified database objects using the search_path setting.
-Between versions 2.23.0 and 2.25.1, if the search_path includes schemas writable by untrusted users, those users can create malicious functions that shadow or override built-in PostgreSQL functions.
-When the TimescaleDB extension is upgraded, these malicious functions may be executed instead of the legitimate ones, resulting in arbitrary code execution within the database server context.
-This can lead to full compromise of the database environment, including unauthorized data access, data manipulation, or denial of service.
-The vulnerability is classified under CWE-426 (Untrusted Search Path) and has a CVSS v3.1 score of 8.8, indicating high severity.
-Exploitation requires low privileges (PR:L), no user interaction, and the attack scope is changed (S:C), affecting confidentiality, integrity, and availability.
-The issue was publicly disclosed and patched in TimescaleDB version 2.25.2.
-No known exploits in the wild have been reported yet, but the potential impact is significant given the nature of the vulnerability and the widespread use of TimescaleDB in real-time analytics environments.
+CVE-2026-29089 is a vulnerability in TimescaleDB, a PostgreSQL extension designed for high-performance time-series analytics.
+The issue arises from the way PostgreSQL's search_path setting is used between versions 2.23.0 and 2.25.1 of TimescaleDB.
+The search_path determines the order in which schemas are searched for unqualified database objects such as tables and functions.
+If the search_path includes schemas writable by untrusted users, these users can create malicious functions that shadow or override built-in PostgreSQL functions.
+When the TimescaleDB extension is upgraded, these malicious functions may be invoked instead of the legitimate ones, resulting in arbitrary code execution within the database server process.
+This can lead to full compromise of the database environment, including unauthorized data access, modification, or destruction.
+The vulnerability is classified under CWE-426 (Untrusted Search Path), highlighting the risk of executing unintended code due to insecure path configurations.
+The vulnerability requires only low privileges (PR:L) and no user interaction (UI:N), but the scope is changed (S:C) as it can affect the entire database system.
+The CVSS v3.1 score is 8.8 (high), reflecting the critical impact on confidentiality, integrity, and availability.
+The issue was addressed in TimescaleDB version 2.25.2 by correcting the search_path handling to prevent untrusted schemas from being used during extension upgrades.
+No known exploits in the wild have been reported yet, but the potential impact warrants immediate attention.

 Potential Impact